sergiosessanta9/ducasergio.it/src/assets/mds/work/studio.md

 When I reflect on how much this MacBook has aided me, it's more than just a work tool—it's become a reliable companion that's always there to help me conquer even the most demanding tasks and avigate through daily challenges.
 Its quickness and responsiveness are truly its standout features, making me feel fortunate for the investment I made.

 While in the tech world, four years might seem like an eternity, my MacBook proves that quality and reliability can stand the test of time.
 Every time I open it up and dive into my work, it serves s a reminder that well-made decisions are truly worth it.
-I'm grateful to have a laptop that continues to deliver at its ***best***, and I'm excited to see what other challenges it'll tackle longside me.
+I'm grateful to have a laptop that continues to deliver at its <mark>***best***</mark>, and I'm excited to see what other challenges it'll tackle longside me.

 ## [Display](/work/studio#display)

-My workstation is perfectly optimized for development activities and revolves around a large 32-inch monitor.<br>
+My workstation is perfectly optimized for development activities, centered around a large 32-inch monitor.
-This setup is a real game changer as it allows me to easily handle coding and live previews on separate screens.
+This setup is a game changer, providing ample screen space to handle coding and live previews side by side.
-Everything is at your fingertips for a ***smoother*** and ***more efficient*** workflow!
+Everything is within easy reach, creating a ***smoother*** and ***more efficient*** workflow!

 ### [Monitor](/work/studio#monitor)